darach/eep-js/README.md

 **eep.js** was introduced at my talk on [Data Distribution in the Cloud with Node.js](http://bit.ly/R8bsWH) at the [Node Dublin](http://www.nodedublin.com) conference in October 2012.

 I wrote **eep.js** as I find the lack of data-centric stream processing operations in OO and functional languages lacking.
 Data-centric stream or event processing rewires your brain to think in terms of data flow.
-Node.js is the 1st language, to my knowledge, that is tyranically asynchronous, devilishly event-oriented and amazoidingly non-blocking.
+Node.js is the 1st language, to my knowledge, that is tyrannically asynchronous, devilishly event-oriented and amazoidingly non-blocking.
 That's music to a CEP guys ears.
 Good music.
 Thin Lizzy good.
 An environment that makes event or stream processing natural is a big win.
 So thank you Node.js folk!
 Loving it.

 Last, but not least, **eep.js** is fast.
 As a devotee, fan and practitioner of Martin Thompson's 'Mechanical Sympathy' I thought it would be fun to apply principles normally reserved for lower level languages such as C, Java or even assembly to a dynamic language like JavaScript, with the V8 powered Node.js in particular.